Job search is rarely easy for anyone, but it can be especially challenging for introverts.

 Networking, in particular, can be agonizing.
 But it’s the best way to land a job you covet and deserve, so you’ll have to push through.

-And a lot of job search networking happens virtually, via LinkedIn and other social media, so introverts can dodge in-person meetings quite a bit.
+Fortunately, a lot of job search networking happens virtually via LinkedIn and other social media, so introverts can dodge in-person meetings quite a bit.

-Nevertheless, at some point in the job search process, you’ll probably have to meet in person with people.
+But at some point in the job search process, most job seekers will probably have to meet in person with people.

 Do you suspect you may be an introvert?

 Take a look at the definition below to see if you are indeed an introvert, and to find out how to de-stress throughout your job search.

 Click on any of the links below to take you directly to that section:

 Dictionaries describe introverts as shy, reticent people, or a “person characterized by concern primarily with his or her own thoughts.”
 Both are not on the mark.